Unpacking Bitcoin: Adam Smith’s Theory of Money and the Virtual Currency Debate

 Modern Monetary Theory (MMT)

 The coronavirus-induced economic collapse has reinvigorated modern monetary theory or MMT.
-The idea that a country like the United States that has its own currency has no limits to the amount of government spending because its central bank, in this case, the Federal Reserve, can create whatever money it needs to buy its debt.
+The idea that a country like the United States has its currency has no limits to the amount of government spending because its central bank, in this case, the Federal Reserve, can create whatever money it needs to buy.